khulnasoft-lab/gopkg/README.md

 ## How It Works

-Glide scans the source code of your application or library to determine the needed dependencies.
-To determine the versions and locations (such as aliases for forks) Glide reads a `gopkg.yaml` file with the rules.
-With this information Glide retrieves needed dependencies.
+Gopkg scans the source code of your application or library to determine the needed dependencies.
+To determine the versions and locations (such as aliases for forks) Gopkg reads a `gopkg.yaml` file with the rules.
+With this information Gopkg retrieves needed dependencies.

 When a dependent package is encountered its imports are scanned to determine